-Shaun Thomas is an artist hailing from the surf-drenched shores of Southern California.
+Shaun Thomas is a wave artist hailing from the surf-drenched shores of Southern California.
 His clean lines and use of mixed media draw the viewer into masterfully crafted worlds, borne of his rich imagination.
 Shaun is well traveled and spends his time out of the art studio in his own web studio, creating digital experiences for a range of clients.
 Shaun has created an amazing life and lifestyle, which serves as a model for creative people everywhere.
 We hope you enjoy his words and images.

 My path to artistry has been quite interesting.
 Fast forward to my third year in college, I was on my way to earning a Business degree, sitting through long lectures and endless assignments, focusing more on the social aspects of college (which was awesomely distracting) and found myself seriously questioning what I was going to be doing with my life.
 Mid semester I dropped all my classes and enrolled into a Career Planning course at a local Junior college.
 It was there that I realized creativity and design was at the top of my list – business was last.
 From there I returned to college, focusing on a degree in Communications with a minor in Graphic Design.
 I began enjoying all of my classes and doing really well.
 I decided to complete the remainder of my design classes studying abroad in Australia.
 Best decision ever!